Glossary

 | Tallying word pairs | Counting n-grams during training |

-| Rolling dice for next word | Sampling from probability distribution |
+| Rolling dice for next word | Sampling from a probability distribution |

 | Grid rows/columns | Weight matrices in neural networks |